cubeclubatberkeley/decal-website/syllabus.md

 ## Grading

-A total cumulative grade of **70%** is required to pass the class, in addition to having a maximum of 3 *unexcused* absences.
+In addition to completing all the mandatory requirements for both the Beginner’s and Advanced section, a total cumulative grade of 70\% must be achieved in order to pass the class. **Note that students will receive an NP if they have more than 3 absences.** The breakdown is as follows:

 Component|Percentage
 :--|:--
-Solve the Cube|40%
+Solve the Cube|30%
-Homework|30%
+Attendance|35%
-Take-home Exam|30%
+Papers and Assignments|15%

-Note that if you get full credit for solving the cube and homework, you will have enough to pass the class.
+Take-home Exam|20%

 ---